 Ralph’s current trusteeships include the Association of Emerging Leaders Dialogues International, Liston College and Commonwealth Study Conferences, an NZ Charitable Trust.
 Facilitating a round table discussion with a cross section of Pacific leaders and the United Nations Secretary General António Guterres is a notable example of one of Ralph’s many significant distinctions in leadership.

-Rebecca is currently the General Manager of Audit, Integrity and Risk at the Department of Corrections NZ.
 Rebecca has a background in the New Zealand Police spanned 10 years, seven of those spent as a Detective in the CIB working a wide range of squads and 10 years at the Serious Fraud office, where she ran a cross-sector anti-corruption work programme.
 Rebecca is also retired international athlete, having represented New Zealand in both Cricket and Football.
 She remains an active member of the New Zealand sports community as a coach, a graduating member of the 2020 WSLA programme and a newly appointed Director of New Zealand Cricket.

 Julie Morrison (Sport NZ Group representative)